stephenbpeters/SprinklerPi/README.md

 #### crontab entries

 How the SprinklerPi works is it uses cron to run the scripts on a frequent basis to both check for new commands, and push status.
-In fact, it's something of ar Rube Goldberg machine (https://en.wikipedia.org/wiki/Rube_Goldberg_machine) in how it functions.
+In fact, it's something of a Rube Goldberg machine (https://en.wikipedia.org/wiki/Rube_Goldberg_machine) in how it functions.
 This is intentional as it makes it very modular and easy to add or remove components.
 Here are the commands I use in crontab:

 ```
 * * * * * /home/pi/sprinkler/control/sync.sh >> /home/pi/sprinkler/output/cron.log 2>&1